SmartConTractor88/Portfolio-WebApp/README.md

 ## What is this project?
-A webapp to showcase portfolio projects
+A webapp to showcase portfolio projects.